 Making this list was as confronting as taking a long hard look in the mirror and asking myself the dreaded question, “so this is Christmas, and what have you done?”

 I feel like I spent thousands of hours in front of a TV this year, and SEVERAL hours in the cinema, yet I feel hard-pressed to compile a list of films that genuinely blew me away.
 Is there something wrong with me?
 Do I not like films any more?
 Or maybe I just haven’t seen loads of the good ones from festivals that aren’t out on general release yet.
 Yes, that’s it.
 I’m fine!
 But there were a few that made a lasting impression.

 Not a film.
 Not really a comedy special.
 Definitely a masterpiece.
-I was also blown away by how he managed to portray and dissect the collective ennui people experienced not only during the pandemic but also in the virtual, self broadcasting world we’ve grown up in.
+I was also blown away by how Bo Burnham managed to portray and dissect the collective ennui people experienced not only during the pandemic but also in the virtual, self broadcasting world we’ve grown up in.

 Every few years a documentary comes out that fires on all cylinders.
 Ones that not only invite us into a new world through a fascinating story or character, but that also innovate the medium itself.
 Val Kilmer’s poignant and vulnerable self portrait is as powerful as it is surprising.
 Through years of his own personal home movie footage and present day actuality, interviews and VO from his son, the filmmakers share a well crafted and original version of the bio-doc.